randaller/llama-chat/README.md

 ### Typical generation with prompt (not a chat)

-Simply comment those three lines in llama/generation.py to turn it to a generator back.
+Simply comment three lines in llama/generation.py to turn it to a generator back.

 ![image](https://user-images.githubusercontent.com/22396871/224283389-e29de04e-28d1-4ccd-bf6b-81b29828d3eb.png)